 In conjunction with our separation from RGHL Group, we entered into a transition services agreement with Reynolds Group Holdings Inc. whereby RGHL Group will continue to provide certain administrative services to us, including information technology services; accounting, treasury, financial reporting and transaction support; human resources; procurement; tax, legal and compliance related services; and other corporate services for up to 24 months.
 In addition, we entered into a transition services agreement with Rank Group Limited whereby, upon our request, Rank Group Limited will provide certain administrative services to us, including financial reporting, consulting and compliance services, insurance procurement and human resources support, legal and corporate secretarial support, and related services for up to 24 months.
 At the conclusion of these transitional arrangements, we will have to perform these services with internal resources or contract with third party providers.
-The previous arrangements we had with RGHL Group, as reflected in our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, may be materially different from the arrangements that we have entered into as part of our separation from RGHL Group.
+The previous arrangements we had with RGHL Group may be materially different from the arrangements that we have entered into as part of our separation from RGHL Group.

-On February 4, 2020, in conjunction with our Corporate Reorganization and IPO, we entered into the Term Loan Facility and Revolving Facility (together, the "External Debt Facilities") and repaid portions of the related party borrowings owed to RGHL Group that were reflected on our condensed consolidated balance sheets.
+On February 4, 2020, in conjunction with our Corporate Reorganization and IPO, we entered into the External Debt Facilities, consisting of the Term Loan Facility and the Revolving Facility, and repaid portions of the related party borrowings owed to RGHL Group that were reflected on our condensed consolidated balance sheet.
 RGHL Group contributed the remaining balance of related party borrowings owed by us to RGHL Group as additional paid-in capital without the issuance of any additional shares prior to the closing of our IPO.
 In addition, all indebtedness that we had borrowed under RGHL Group's Credit Agreement was reallocated and we were released as a borrower and guarantor from such facilities and released as a guarantor of RGHL Group's outstanding senior notes.